altocodenl/tagaway-mobile/tagaway/lib/readme.md

 ## TODO

+- Fix issue with change of month when tagging on non-last month (use currentMonth, or refactor that?)
 - Reduce flickering in local view by separating parts of it into their own widgets, lowering the state.
    - Separate into a view: scrollable list of tags, deleteModal, done button
 - Replace eye with settings with modal with two options:
    - Eye with explanation
    - Show camera pivs only vs show all pivs
    - Implement logic for showing camera pivs only
+- Fix issue with multiple heroes (Tom)
 - Make uploaded grid only accessible through clicking on a tag in home or the query selector.
 Liberate space on bottom navigation, put Share icon, put "coming soon!"
 - Finish annotated source code & handle >= 400 errors with snackbar.
 - Show pivs being uploaded in the queries, with a cloud icon